-Speaking of windows, the office originally had two; the remaining wall space would be occupied by a floor-to-ceiling bookcase.
-But the office looks out on the open area where the septic disposal field sits, which I'd planned on turning into a meadow filled with flowering plants.
+The office originally had two; the remaining wall space would be occupied by a floor-to-ceiling bookcase.
 It didn't start bothering me until late July, after the sheathing finally went on that area (below left).

-By late October, I'd decided to dispense with the tall bookcase (I'll come up with some other design solution after I've moved in), and punched out a third window, above right.
-I might not have done it, however, had it not been for the fact that a third window of exactly the same size as the others just happened to fit perfectly in the remaining space, with 1/2-inch to spare.
+By late October, I'd decided to dispense with the tall bookcase, and punched out a third window (above right).
+I might not have done it, however, had it not been for the fact that a third window of exactly the same size as the others just happened to fit perfectly in the remaining space, with ˝-inch to spare.